 As we begin our new normal, now is the perfect time to clarify your minimum viable strategy and contemplate how your organisations will contribute to new and improved ways of working as we rebuild.
 For more tips, read our blog on recovering in a post-covid world.

 We’re keen to hear what you think of these reflections, drop us a line at info@thinkNPC.org.
-At NPC we are keen to support charities and funders, especially from the social and environmental sectors, to take their next steps in their strategy journeys, please get in touch if you’d like to discuss options further or sign up to join us at our Leading Impact seminar on this topic on 15 June.
+At NPC we are keen to support charities and funders, especially from the social and environmental sectors, to take their next steps in their strategy journeys, please get in touch if you’d like to discuss options further.